Why Is My AC Running All The Time?

 Approaching the summer allows us to troubleshoot the system and see what could be some common causes or repairs.
 Air conditioners are simple machines that can give us complex problems.
 We want to discuss ways to either fix or diagnose the problems.

 Many reasons that cause your system to run non-stop.
 It might not have a problem; it might just be that hot.
 I hope that breaking down some of these steps will allow you to perfect your heating and cooling bills this summer.
 No one likes to pay more than needed.

 - Leaks in your system can cause many efficiency problems.
 We see poor sealing and insufficient insulation all the time.
 This is going to cause leaks.
 Leaks mean less air-cooling your home.
 It is a dog chasing its own tail.
 The system will never win.
-Have a heating and cooling contractor come out and inspect your system to see if there is any problems.
-A drip leak is the unit actually drips water in to the drip pan and it over flows.
+Have a heating and cooling contractor come out and inspect your system to see if there are any problems.
+A dripping leak actually drips water into the drip pan and it overflows.
 That is bad news bears.
-If you used a friend to install your system, I would recommend calling a hvac tech out to do a full check.
+If you used a friend to install your system, I would recommend calling an HVAC tech out to do a full check.

 - Your unit simply needs a doctor.
 We know now that an A/C system needs regular maintenance to run top-notch.
 You will want to set up a program to have a tech come out twice a year.
 This is going to be the best system; this will discover any flaws or trouble spots that could lie ahead.
 They can give you simple tips that will also save you money throughout the year.
 Ask them to do a food cleaning of your entire system.
 They will replace any worn out parts or hoses they see not fit.
 Remember this is like changing the oil on your car.
 You want to keep it in tip-top shape.